CodeThePast/CodeThePast.github.io/UbuntuOnChromebook/UbuntuOnChromebook.md

 If you don't want to use ChromeOS at all, you can replace the OS entirely with Ubuntu (or another operating system).
 It is a bit more tricky, but doable.

 **Note that the touch screeen might not function properly (or at all)** or that you have to jump through some hoops in order to get it work.
+In my case, at the end of the process, I got a perfectly functioning touchscreen without doing anything special: Ubuntu installer was able to manage it by itself.

 There are a few online resources that can help you in the process, for example:
 - An extended [blogpost](https://samsclass.info/128/proj/chromebooks3.htm) by *Sam Bowne* explaining the all process of installation of Ubuntu 15.04.